deepbsd/AcquireCo/README.md

 * _Done_: get state object in reducer passed down to listpage component (mapStateToProps).
 Might have to review how to do that...

+* _Done_: the delete company button throws an error.
+I've got a syntax problem in there

+* Add company component tries to update state, but payload is undefined... working that problem now.

 * get the add and edit buttons working to fire the appropriate action creator and fire global state object gets updated

 * I'm going to need to figure out that companyView or Largecompany component.
 What do I want to see on that?
 Is that where I want to do the updateComponent